drshahizan/learn-django/materials/django/topic/9-deploying.md

 Don't forget to hit the :star: if you like this repo.

+# Deploying a Django app

-# Deploying a Django app involves setting up a production environment and deploying the code to a server.
+Deploying a Django app involves setting up a production environment and deploying the code to a server.
 Here are the general steps for deploying a Django app:

 1. Choose a hosting provider: There are many hosting providers available, such as Heroku, AWS, and DigitalOcean.
 Choose the one that best suits your needs and budget.